 What is a Crisis Loan?

-Crisis loans are interest-free loans made from the Social Fund.
-Its sole purpose is to meet urgent needs when no other help is available.
-As the name suggests, these loans are specifically designed to provide aid and financial support in an emergency or a disaster.
+A crisis loan is a loan with no interest made from the Social Fund.
+Its sole purpose is to address urgent financial needs especially if the borrower has no other option.
+As the name suggests, these loans are specifically designed to provide aid and financial support in times of emergencies or disaster.

 How do I qualify for a crisis loan?

-If you want to apply for a crisis loan, you can do it in writing or over the phone.
-Telephone applications are available in almost all areas now.
-However, the law says they must still accept written applications, either on the appropriate form or in a letter.
+If you want to obtain a crisis loan, you either have to write a letter or call the loan provider over the phone.
+Telephone applications are now available in most areas.
+However, the law requires them to have the borrower’s written application, either through a form or through a letter.

-Include as much detail as you can about the crisis and how the crisis loan can help prevent serious risk to your health and safety as well as your family’s health and safety.
-They will send you their decision in writing.
-The payment will be sent to you only after you have agreed how you will repay it.
+You must include all pertinent crisis details and how the crisis loan can improve your situation by preventing serious risk to your family’s and your own safety and health.
+You will be informed about their decision in writing.
+The payment will be sent to you once you have signed an agreement on how you will settle the loan.